sugchand/ovs-dpdk-scripts/README.md

 4. Can be used to run prerequisite tests and compilations before commits.
 5. Readily available sample OVS+DPDK test cases and build scripts for OVS, DPDK.

+### Prerequisite
+* Python 2.7 or higher
+* Python termcolor module.
+This can be installed by "pip install termcolor".
+* User account must be in sudoers list.
+* The sudo password must be remembered by the system when running any function.
+The scripts cannot take user inputs while running so is password.
+The sudo password timeout can be set to indefinite by running "sudo visudo" and add the line "Defaults    timestamp_timeout=-1".
+This will avoid the need of user password to run the scripts.

 ### How to use it
 1. Run the script 'python-scripts/launch.py' from the OVS repo.
 The script doesnt work when it is called from places other than OVS repo.
 The launcher